 - Review and update information regularly. - Do not duplicate information from another website.
-Link to the official webpage of the responsible office, program or department. - Do not use School District of Clayton websites to solicit monetary support. - Permission is needed to use another organization's logo. - Do not use copyrighted material. - Limit color variety and keep color scheme consistent. - Remember that any newsletter or file that parents will view should be in PDF format to ensure that both Mac and PC users can view it correctly.
+Link to the official webpage of the responsible office, program or department. - Do not use School District of Clayton websites to solicit monetary support. - Permission is needed to use another organization's logo. - Do not use copyrighted material. - Limit color variety and keep color scheme consistent with the District and School branding. - Remember that any newsletter or file that parents will view should be accessible to both Mac and PC users.